skinnytwinvale/MechaCar_Statistical_Analysis/README.md

 ![name-of-you-image](https://github.com/skinnytwinvale/MechaCar_Statistical_Analysis/blob/95330a8554f981f55abb98b9096b387a8f46578d/Images/Screen%20Shot%202022-07-17%20at%204.58.25%20PM.png)
 ![name-of-you-image](https://github.com/skinnytwinvale/MechaCar_Statistical_Analysis/blob/95330a8554f981f55abb98b9096b387a8f46578d/Images/Screen%20Shot%202022-07-17%20at%204.53.29%20PM.png)
 ![name-of-you-image](https://github.com/skinnytwinvale/MechaCar_Statistical_Analysis/blob/95330a8554f981f55abb98b9096b387a8f46578d/Images/Screen%20Shot%202022-07-17%20at%204.53.16%20PM.png)
+- the variance of the suspension coils does not exceed 100 pounds per square inch.
+But one level is not correct, the variance for Lot 3 is over the threshold reaching 170.28.
 ## Deliverable 3
 Using your knowledge of R, perform t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.

 ### T-Tests on Suspension Coils